nmaas-platform/nmaas-docs/docs/guides/user-guide.md

 Once the installation process is completed the user is provided with a way or multiple ways of accessing the deployed application instance depending on the application (in majority of cases a link for accessing the web-based UI).

 !!! info "Importance of the Provided Instance Name"
-    Providing a suitable instance name is important since it is later on used to create a FQDN unique for this application instance following pattern: `<instance name>.<user domain name>.<NMaaS base domain>` (e.g. vminstance.pllab.nmaas.eu)
+    Providing a suitable instance name is important since it is later on used to create a FQDN unique for this application instance following pattern: `<instance name>.<user domain name>.<nmaas base domain>` (e.g. vminstance.pllab.nmaas.eu)

 !!! info "Application Deployment Notifications"
     User is notified with an email once the new application instance becomes available